uiuc-ae598-rl/uiuc-ae598-rl.github.io/docs/syllabus.md

 ## Textbook and Lectures

-We will loosely follow Albrecht et al.'s MARL textbook (available for free [here](https://www.marl-book.com/)).
+We will loosely follow various topics from Sutton and Barto's RL textbook (available for free [here](http://incompleteideas.net/book/the-book-2nd.html)) and Albrecht et al.'s MARL textbook (available for free [here](https://www.marl-book.com/)).

 Lecture materials will posted to Canvas.